samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 };
 ```

-?> **REMINDER:** Rebuild Package.

-Rebuild your package and reload the gallery page.
-It should look and function exactly
+Reload the gallery page.
+It should look and function exactly as before.

-as before.
+At this point, it is safe to delete the file
+`src/data/pages/gallery/CaptionedImage.tsx` as you have successfully moved it to
+the package.

 > Extra Credit: Refactor and move the Gallery component itself (`Gallery.tsx`)
 > using the same patterns.

-At this point, its safe to delete the file `src/data/pages/gallery/CaptionedImage.tsx`
-as you have successfully moved it to packages.

 ## 3. Extending Tokens using Token Domains